mishraabhi0123/survival-of-the-squares/README.md

 # survival-of-the-squares

 ## RULES
-rule 1: All white cells are alive
-rule 2: All black cells are dead
+Any live cell with fewer than two live neighbours dies, as if by underpopulation.
-rule 3: Any live cell with two or three live neighbours lives on to the next generation.
+Any live cell with two or three live neighbours lives on to the next generation.
-rule 4: A cell is dead if it has less than 2 alive neighbours or more than 3 alive neighbours.
+Any live cell with more than three live neighbours dies, as if by overpopulation.
+Any dead cell with exactly three live neighbours becomes a live cell, as if by reproduction.
+These rules, which compare the behavior of the automaton to real life, can be condensed into the following:

+Any live cell with two or three live neighbours survives.
+Any dead cell with three live neighbours becomes a live cell.
+All other live cells die in the next generation.
+Similarly, all other dead cells stay dead.

 let' get started!